-'My Roof Is Gone': Hurricane Maria Slams Dominica, Heads For Puerto Rico
+'Potentially Catastrophic' Hurricane Maria Devastates Dominica, Heads For Puerto Rico

-Hurricane Maria is barreling towards the U.S. Virgin Islands and Puerto Rico as a "potentially catastrophic" Category 5 hurricane, and is forecast to approach the islands tonight and tomorrow.
-It has already caused reports of "widespread devastation" on the island of Dominica.
+Hurricane Maria is barreling toward the Virgin Islands and Puerto Rico as a "potentially catastrophic" Category 5 hurricane and is forecast to approach those islands Wednesday.

+On the island of Dominica, which was raked by the storm late Monday, the prime minister says that "initial reports are of widespread devastation.
+So far, we have lost all what money can buy and replace."

-"Preparations to protect life and property should be rushed to completion," the National Hurricane Center stated in its advisory at 8:00 a.m.
-ET Tuesday, just two weeks after devastation in many of the same areas caused by Hurricane Irma.
+"Preparations to protect life and property should be rushed to completion," the National Hurricane Center stated in its 11 a.m.
+ET advisory Tuesday, just two weeks after many of the same areas were devastated by Hurricane Irma.

 In a series of posts on Facebook, Roosevelt Skerrit, the prime minister of Dominica, described the devastation to his own home.